AdamF-Optimizer/ASR-Project/README.md

   * The "K-Fold Version" folder extends and improves upon the "Standard Version" in several ways:
     * This version makes use of K-Fold cross-validation for more reliable results.
     * The total dataset features are saved in a single CSV, which is then split into training and testing partitions during cross-validation.
-    * Better visualization through plots (and saving them).
+    * Improved displaying and comparison of results with visualization through plots (and saving them).
     * Added testing with random forests.

 The notebooks can be uploaded and run in your favorite notebook editor, such as Jupyter or Google Colab.